isomerpages/cris-actris/newsroom-and-events/in-the-news-and-media-releases/_posts/2025-02-27-post-Leadership Transition at the Advanced Cell Therapy and Research Institute, Singapore (ACTRIS).md

 </div>
 <p>Associate Professor Aloysius Ho Yew Leng will be appointed as the Executive
 Director, ACTRIS from 1 March 2025 to 31 August 2027.</p>
-<p>A/Prof Ho has been serving as Executive Director (Designate), ACTRIS since
+<p>A/Prof Ho served as Executive Director (Designate), ACTRIS from 1 September
-1 September 2024 and will continue until 28 February 2025.</p>
+2024 to 28 February 2025.</p>
 <p>A Senior Consultant Haematologist at the Department of Haematology, Singapore
 General Hospital (SGH), A/Prof Ho brings with him a rich experience in malignant haematology, haematopoietic progenitor cell transplantation and